burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. All specializations that can potentially be called.

-2. If any specialization is the more specialized of the two, the less specialized is discarded.
+2. If any specialization is more specialized, the less specialized is discarded.

 3. Overloading allowed for functions from steps 1-2 and for regular functions.